 Resource management decisions are often based around labor.
 How much is needed?
 What types of skills are required and when does it need to be done by?
 Who can do it?
 Did it get done?
 You can measure labor in the following ways:

 - Capacity What types of skills are required and when does it need to be done by?
-Capacity measures what is needed for an item and the availability of resources that can be allocated or assigned to one or more tasks.
+Capacity measures what is needed for a work item and the availability of resources that can be allocated or assigned to one or more tasks.
 Capacity can be measured using actual resources or by using generic resources as a placeholder.

 - Allocation Who can do it?
 An allocation is an agreement between a resource manager and a project manager as to the availability of a given resource (actual or generic) to work on one or more tasks in task plan.